 1. Sabbatical Employment Policy

 As a high school teacher, I am a public sector worker and those who have worked for my council for over three years are entitled to apply for a career break (really a sabbatical) for up to two years with the security of retaining a permanent contract.
-Granted, this opportunity is not heavily advertised, I only learned of it when another teacher shared stories of voluntary teaching English in Nepal.
+Granted, this opportunity is not heavily advertised, I only learned of it when another teacher shared stories of teaching English in Nepal during a volunteer programme.
 I am aware this may not help your case if you are a private sector employee, however, I am aware of a friend who worked for a private company, applied and was granted six months leave (to travel Australia).
 Craig is self employed so he asked himself, and he said yes.

 2. Sound Out Your Management

 The next step after scouring the work policies is to speak with your line manager then your senior manager (head teacher in my case).
 You may have to discuss the dates which best suit the business.
 I had planned for a one year career break but because we aimed to leave in March, 18 months suited the school better.
 Be flexible if you can!

 3. Justify Your Career Break